Friday's Sports Transactions

 TEXAS RANGERS — Agreed to terms with LHP Wesley Wright on a minor league contract.
 Assigned RHP Brady Dragmire outright to Round Rock (PCL).

+CHICAGO CUBS — Agreed to terms with RHPs Andury Acevedo, Maikel Cleto, Daniel Corcino, Seth Frankoff, Jim Henderson, Casey Kelly, Jhondaniel Medina, Conor Mullee, Fernando Rodriguez, LHPs Gerardo Concepcion, Zac Rosscup, INFs Chris Dominguez, Munenori Kawasaki and Jemile Weeks and C Carlos Corporan on a minor league contract.

-LOS ANGELES DODGERS — Agreed to terms with RHPs Fabio Castillo, Steve Geltz, Brandon Morrow and Madison Younginer; LHP Patrick Schuster; Cs Wynston Sawyer and Bobby Wilson; and OFs Stetson Allie, Tyler Holt and Henry Ramos on minor league contracts.
+LOS ANGELES DODGERS — Agreed to terms with RHPs Fabio Castillo, Steve Geltz, Brandon Morrow and Madison Younginer; LHP Patrick Schuster; Cs Wynston Sawyer and Bobby Wilson; and OFs Stetson Allie, Tyler Holt, Henry Ramos and 1B Ike Davis on minor league contracts.

 SAN DIEGO PADRES — Named Keith Werman coach of El Paso (PCL); Lance Burkhart hitting coach and Jonathan Meyer coach of San Antonio (TL); Edwin Rodriguez manager, Raul Padron hitting coach and Freddy Flores coach of Lake Elsinore (Cal); Doug Banks hitting coach and Jhonny Carvajal coach of Fort Wayne (MWL); Hunter Mense hitting coach, Josh Spence pitching coach and Oscar Salazar coach of Tri-City (NWL); Shaun Cole manager, Raul Gonzalez hitting coach and Mike McCoy coach of the AZL Padres 1; Jackson Quezada pitching coach and Vinny Lopez hitting coach of the AZL Padres 2; Garvin Alston minor league rehab pitching coach; and Aaron Levin manager of the DSL Padres.